FFuthoni/Comparable/README.md

 It's fine, but it can get tedious after a while.
 So with this add-on, I hope to make those processes just a little, tiny bit easier.

-Open the sidebar, click **Comparable**, select two objects, and press the switch button, simple as.
+Open the sidebar, click **Comparable**, select two objects, and press the switch button, simple as that.
 ![An animated gif showing the use of an addon in Blender sidebar panel](https://github.com/user-attachments/assets/5e6b2d0c-4ce1-4810-a7f7-c6f2b60f0149)

 or collections.